 Faculty Course Development Grant

-Three (3) faculty development grants of $1500 are available to support full-time faculty interested in developing undergraduate courses to be offered in the African Studies program during the Fall 2015 and/or Spring 2016 semesters.
+Two (2) faculty development grants of $2000 each are available to support full-time faculty interested in developing undergraduate courses to be offered in the Global Health minor/concentration during the Fall 2019 and/or Spring 2020 semesters.

 (Courses can be existing courses that require adjustment or new courses)

-1. Courses must have a primary focus on sub-Saharan Africa and may address sub-Saharan Africa's relationship to the rest of Africa and the African Diaspora.
+- Courses must have a primary focus on global health and may address the relationship and/or impact of issues related to global health.

-2. Courses should diversify the existing African Studies course program in terms of the program's inter-disciplinary representation across Schools.
+- Courses should diversify the existing Global Health minor/concentration in terms of the program's interdisciplinary representation across schools.

-3. Courses should be able to cross-list with existing departmental curricula as well as school or university core curricula.
+- Courses should be able to cross-list with existing departmental curricula as well as school and/or university core curricula.

-1. Explains why the course fits with the mission and goals of the Center for African Studies and of the University.
+- § Explains why the course fits with the goals of the Global Health minor/concentration and the mission of the University.

-Applicants may or may not take advantage of the pre-proposal process, but are strongly urged to do so.
+Applicants may or may not take advantage of the pre-proposal process but are strongly urged to do so.
 Pre-proposals need not have the administrative signatures required for the final proposal.
-Application forms can be downloaded from the Center's website at duq.edu/CAS.
 Final proposals must be submitted electronically, in one PDF file, to firstname.lastname@example.org.